GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 ## Label-IV: Boundary

 The annotations are stored in `./data/DATASET/Edge/`.
-Each image's name has direct correspondance with the annotation file name.
+Each image's name has a direct correspondence with the annotation file name.

 <p align="center">
     <img src="../assets/weak1-min.gif"/> <br />